Addiction is a family disease.

 Our elected officials and leaders must address this crisis now!

-Opioid Use Disorder is an illness that requires medical attention.
+Substance abuse is an illness that requires medical attention.

 • All patients with Opioid Use Disorder should have access to one of three FDA-approved medications (buprenorphine, methadone, XR-naltrexone) as their primary treatment.

-Speak to your doctor about Opioid Use Disorder.
+Speak to your doctor about substance abuse.

-We need to hear their voices.
+We need to hear your voice.

 Columbia University’s Division on Substance Use Disorders to provide technical assistance and training on evidence-based practices across all 50 states to combat the nation’s opioid crisis.
 Read the press release here.